seantarogers/SsoWsFederation/README.md

 SsoWsFederation
 ===========================

-A single sign on, single sign out prototype implemented using Windows Identity Federation/System.IdentityModel/WsFederation and Asp.Net Mvc.
+A single sign on, single sign out prototype implemented using Windows Identity Federation/ System.IdentityModel/ WsFederation and Asp.Net Mvc.

 To run this solution
 ------